ggsurya/C-Projects/README.md

 ### 1. 🔢 Simple Calculator App

-A basic calculator that performs addition, subtraction, multiplication, division, modulus, and square root calculations.
+A basic calculator that performs addition, subtraction, multiplication, division, and modulus calculations.
 It uses simple functions and conditional statements to handle different operations.

 Key concepts: Using functions to organize code, applying conditionals to select operations, and utilizing math library functions for calculations.

 Performs:
-- Addition, subtraction, multiplication, division
+- Addition
+- Subraction
-- Modulus calculation
+- Multiplication
-- Square root calculation
+- Division

-**Concepts Used:** Functions, conditionals, `math.h`
+**Concepts Used:** Arithmetical operations, conditionals(switch)

 ---